MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.34.1 Assistant recommends an assignment that is due.

-Validation will be successful if the assistant reccomends assignments that are nearing their due date.
+Validation will be successful if the assistant recommends assignments that are nearing their due date.

 ### 4.2.35 Feedback